apollinelbcr/team_1-soen341projectW2024/README.md

   ![Status][s-todo] ![Role][s-renter]
 * Display of income, bookings for the current month
   ![Status][s-todo] ![Role][s-renter]
-* Display of the percentage of vehicles currently rented
+* Display of the percentage of users currently rented
   ![Status][s-todo] ![Role][s-renter]
 * Display of customer count
   ![Status][s-todo] ![Role][s-renter]
 * Table of the latest rentals
   ![Status][s-todo] ![Role][s-renter]
-* Summary page of vehicles with the status of each vehicle
+* Summary page of users with the status of each user
   ![Status][s-todo] ![Role][s-renter]
-* Vehicle modification page (not rented), with the option to remove the vehicle from stock
+* User modification page (not rented), with the option to remove the user from stock
   ![Status][s-todo] ![Role][s-renter]
-* Form to add a new vehicle
+* Form to add a new user
   ![Status][s-todo] ![Role][s-renter]
 * Page of all clients
   ![Status][s-todo] ![Role][s-renter]